Applications Are Now Closed for 2025-2026 Internships

 Programming Intern, Class of 2025

-“Throughout my time as an Intern with the DDEEA, I have been able to enhance my professional skills by working alongside administrative staff and creating presentations geared toward other interns.
+“Throughout my time as an OEL Intern, I have been able to enhance my professional skills by working alongside administrative staff and creating presentations geared toward other interns.
 My role as a programmer involves a lot of creativity and logistics.
 I ensure that flyers and presentations are visually appealing and are free of errors.
-I believe that DDEEA internships are important because they are all under a different umbrella than direct programs.
-Additionally, when students become DDEEA Interns, they are set up for success with guided conversations and events that allow them to connect with other interns.”
+I believe that internships are important because they are all under a different umbrella than direct programs.
+Additionally, when students become a OEL Intern, they are set up for success with guided conversations and events that allow them to connect with other interns.”

 Sophia Elescano